Follow These Rules for Effective Virtual Meetings Every Time

 Create a meeting agenda in advance

-Most things in life work better if you start with a plan — and meetings are no exception.
+Most things in life work better if you start with a plan — and virtual meetings are no exception.
 Creating a meeting agenda allows you to make a record of the meeting before it even begins.
-While you can always deviate from the topic during a meeting, having a written agenda will make it easier to keep the conversation focused and productive.
+While you can always deviate from the topic during a virtual meeting, having a written agenda will make it easier to keep the conversation focused and productive.
 It will also decrease the risk of losing ideas, as you’ll already have a good understanding of what will be discussed.

 Generally, a good meeting agenda will include the most pressing issues that you wish to address.
 Additionally, you should try to set time parameters for each segment of the meeting.
 This makes it easier to wrap up a meeting in a reasonable amount of time.
-Finally, try to set aside a few minutes at the end of the meeting for questions or additional topics.
+Finally, try to set aside a few minutes at the end of the online meeting for questions or additional topics.

 Introduce important ideas before the meeting begins

-To prevent lost ideas, you should try to introduce important ideas to meeting attendees before the meeting begins.
+To prevent lost ideas, you should try to introduce important ideas to meeting guests before the meeting begins.
 This can be done in a written message or during a video chat leading up to the meeting’s official start time.
-Either way, try to expand on the general outline provided in the meeting agenda.
-By giving attendees more specific pre-meeting notes, you’ll help cement the ideas expressed during the meeting in the group’s collective memory.
+Either way, try to expand on the general outline provided in the agenda.
+By giving attendees more specific pre-meeting notes, you’ll help cement the ideas expressed during the remote meeting in the group’s collective memory.

 Take diligent notes & share them